-As an example let’s take a 2200 KV motor, this is a relatively high revving motor and depending on your gear ratio you would most likely use this for a tight twisting short track with short straights.
+As an example let’s take a 2200 KV motor, this is a relatively high revving motor (by 1/8th buggy standards) and depending on your gear ratio you would most likely use this for a tight twisting short track with short straights.
 On the other hand an 1800 KV motor is a slightly lower revving motor and given the right gear ratio could be set up for slightly slower accelerations but a higher top end speed.
+If you were to do the opposite to the above mentioned you would ovberheat your motor and put your ESC (Electronic Speed Controller) under high load, possibly too higher load.
 This is a slightly complicated issue but one that many drivers are familiar with and will be only too happy to give advice on this subject to new drivers.
 There is also a wealth of information around the Internet and on common RC car racing forums.

 A number difference between the two power sources is that electric motors need far less maintenance and if looked after correctly generally last much longer than their Nitro counterparts.
+They also cost less.
+Although this doesnt take into account the high cost of Competition level RC Car Lipo Battery’s.
 The truth is that in almost every way electric powered buggies are much better.
 But for us petrol heads it’s just not the same.
 There’s nothing quite like racing, and making a lot of noise and smoke, oh and I nearly forgot, a lot of smell.
 LOL.

 At the pro level Nitro engines are also far more expensive to purchase than their electric counterparts.